 Students are introduced to a broad range of key topics in Experimental Psychology and are given the opportunity to learn about experimental procedures in Psychology through practical classes.

-Students undertake a research project, assessed by submission of a long essay of 5,000 words.
+Students undertake a project to develop a core research skill, assessed by submission of a report of 5,000 words.

 The list of optional papers may vary from year to year but will typically include papers in: